-Ebola vaccine effective in African clinical trial - NewsBreak
+Ebola Vaccine Effective in African Clinical Trial - NewsBreak

 The trial was conducted in the West African nation of Sierra Leone.

-"Working in tandem with Sierra Leone colleagues and the local communities, this is the first published study to evaluate this two-dose vaccine regime in a randomized controlled trial in children," said study leader Dr. Muhammed Afolabi, an assistant professor at the London School of Hygiene & Tropical Medicine, or LSHTM.
+"Working in tandem with Sierra Leone colleagues and the local communities, this is the first published study to evaluate this two-dose vaccine regime in a randomized controlled trial in children," said study leader Dr. Muhammed Afolabi, an assistant professor at the London School of Hygiene & Tropical Medicine (LSHTM).

 "The results show that this vaccine regimen has the potential to save many young lives," he said in a school news release.